melladam/melladam.github.io/index.md

   Quarter after quarter, Gaming keeps adding audience attention.
 </p>
 <p>
-  This is a strong signal that Gaming isn’t just popular : it’s <strong>durable</strong>.
+  This is a strong signal that Gaming isn’t just popular: it’s <strong>durable</strong>.
   Even when the number of uploaded videos fluctuates, the category keeps generating new views and keeps pulling new subscribers.
 </p>